top of page

 Mullein - Verbascum thapsus

-Mullein is one of the best herbs for lung health.
-Its soft, fuzzy leaves are rich in soothing compounds that help calm inflammation and irritation in the throat and lungs.
+Mullein stands out as one of the best herbs for lung health.
+Its soft, fuzzy leaves are filled with soothing compounds.
+These compounds help calm inflammation and irritation found in the throat and lungs.

-This gentle yet effective herb is ideal for long-term lung support and is a key ingredient in our Lung Support Tea.
+This gentle yet powerful herb is ideal for long-term lung support.
+It is a key ingredient in our Lung Support Tea.

 2. Ginger (Zingiber officinale)